halfordC/CS595Group12/README.md

 # Project Ideas:
 ## Midi Editor

+### Primary Problem

+### target Users

+### Scope and Main functionality
+A gui that lets musicians take information that is already coming out of their digital instruments, and use it to control visuals on a screen, creating an audio visual experience for live performance.
+Minimum Viable Product will allow users to upload multiple image file, and control the location, size, rotation, and alpha value/opacity of that image with Midi CCs, or Midi Notes, which will be assigned by the user.
+### Prior Knowledge
+The majority of group members have experience making desktop apps in C based languages, The suplamentary Info shouldn't be too hard to pick up.
+Hal has an understanding of all aspects of this proposed application.

 ### Description
 A gui that lets musicians take information that is already coming out of their digital instruments, and use it to control visuals on a screen, creating an audio visual experience for live performance.
 Minimum Viable Product will allow users to upload multiple image file, and control the location, size, rotation, and alpha value/opacity of that image with Midi CCs, or Midi Notes, which will be assigned by the user.